FOOD&SPICES

 Save:

-- keep your allspice in closed packaging
+- store your allspice in a closed container

 - preferably store in a dark, dry and cool place

-- this expiration date is an indication
+- This expiration date is an indication

 Batch number

-The batch number helps us trace which supply an item comes from.
+The batch number helps us trace which supply an item originates from.
 It is stated on the packing slip and the invoice